Darcie Haven

 Darcie Haven is an Australian singer and songwriter.

-Between 2024 and 2025, Haven supported Vance Joy, DMA's, Birds of Tokyo, San Cisco and Alex Lahey.

 Haven's second EP Angel of the Apocalypse was released on 1 August 2025 and peaked at number 11 on the ARIA Charts.

+Haven has supported Daya, Banks, Vance Joy, DMA's and Birds of Tokyo.

 Early life

 Haven grew up in Esperance, Western Australia.
 Her mother is a choir teacher and taught her to sing.
 She took piano lessons and began learning guitar when she was eleven in an effort to be Taylor Swift.

 Career

-In February 2022, Haven released her debut single "I Wanna Be".
+In February 2022, Haven released her debut single "I Wanna Be" at 19 years old.

 In May 2024, Haven released the debut EP Better Left Unsaid.

 Haven's second EP Angel of the Apocalypse was released on 1 August 2025.
+It peaked at number 11 on the ARIA Charts.